jamesqquick/jamesqquick-site/src/data/blog/2024-10-25-why-you-cant-pass-functions-from-server-to-client-components.md

 There's a lot of magic that makes this possible.
 This is something I can dig into in another post.

-If you're anything like me, though, you have wondered why you couldn't just pass a regular function as a prop to your Client Copmonent.
+If you're anything like me, though, you may have wondered why you couldn't just pass a regular function as a prop to your Client Copmonent.
 Well, if you try it, you'll get an error similar to this.

 ```
  Functions cannot be passed directly to Client Components unless you explicitly expose it by marking it with "use server".